enketo/enketo-core/README.md

 The engine that powers [Enketo Smart Paper](https://enketo.org) - Use it to develop your own Enketo-powered app!
 Follow the [Enketo blog](http://blog.enketo.org) or [Enketo on twitter](https://twitter.com/enketo) to stay up to date.

-Under massice re-construction, see the [requirejs branch](https://github.com/martijnr/enketo-core/tree/requirejs/README.md).
+Under massive re-construction, see the [requirejs branch](https://github.com/martijnr/enketo-core/tree/requirejs/README.md).

 It will be considered stable when [this milestone](https://github.com/MartijnR/enketo-core/issues?milestone=1&state=open) is reached, after which the requirejs branch will be merged with master.